-Lisk Commander is a command line interface tool designed to be a low entry point, and also the most convenient tool for developers who are looking for an efficient way of coding.
+Lisk Commander is a command line interface tool designed to be a low entry point, coupled with being the most convenient and user-friendly tool for developers who are looking for an efficient way of coding.

 Lisk Commander allows communication from the command line with a remote or local node in order to access and utilise Lisk-related functionalities.

 What can be achieved with Lisk Commander?

 Decrypting/encrypting passphrases or messages.

 Creating new accounts.

 And much more… For further details please see the command reference.